SurajVerma/focus-flow-monitor/README.md

 - **Site Blocking & Limiting:**
   - Set daily time limits for specific websites or entire categories.
   - Permanently block access to distracting websites.
-  - **NEW: Scheduled Blocking** – Define specific days and times for your block rules to be active.
+  - **Scheduled Blocking** – Define specific days and times for your block rules to be active.
 - **Customizable Block Page:** Personalize the experience when a site is blocked with custom messages, motivational quotes, and control over displayed information.
 - **Data Management:**
   - Export your complete tracking history and settings for backup.
   - Import previously exported data to restore your setup.
   - **Data Retention Settings:** Set a custom duration for how long tracking data is stored.
+- **Tomato Clock** : Boost your productivity even further with Tomato Clock in Quick View Panel!
 - **Theme Support:** Automatically matches your browser or operating system's light or dark theme.
 - **Privacy Focused:** All your tracking data is stored locally within your browser.
 No data is ever sent to external servers.